MPIDR/rsocsim/README.md

 <img align="left" width="144" alt="2023-MPIDR_rsocsim-web-144" src="https://user-images.githubusercontent.com/5939967/221559559-1233e070-0e0a-43a1-b451-a3215c0b7d4c.png">

 Socsim ('Social Simulator') is an open source stochastic microsimulation platform used to produce synthetic populations with plausible kinship structures using demographic rates as input.
-We stand on the shoulders of giants: Socsim was originally developed for Unix at UC Berkeley [1-2], where it has been mantained for decades.
+We stand on the shoulders of giants: Socsim was originally developed for Unix at UC Berkeley [1-2], where it has been maintained for decades.
 The current release of `rsocsim` aims to be OS-agnostic and, for the most part, back-compatible with the original Socsim distribution (https://lab.demog.berkeley.edu/socsim/).

 `rsocsim` is under active development.
 Please report bugs or unexpected behavior in the issue tracker.